Clearwater, Florida: Airport

 Tampa International Airport serves Clearwater and the rest of the Tampa Bay Area as the primary means of air travel.
 St. Petersburg-Clearwater International Airport has also seen its usage increase.
 The city owns Clearwater Air Park.

 Public transportation

 The Pinellas Suncoast Transit Authority (PSTA) bus service is currently Pinellas County's only general public transit.
 The service offers approximately 35 local routes, two express routes which cross Tampa Bay to the east, and a beach trolley that runs north and south along the county's roughly 25 mi chain of barrier islands.

+The city was formerly served by Amtrak at Clearwater station.